 Pressure cooker black beans with seasonings are a great healthy side dish you can make in an Instant Pot or Ninja Foodi.
 Dry beans turn tender in no time.

-- We will tell you all about cooking beans in a pressure cooker here, and why this will be a game changer for y’all going forward!
+We will tell you all about cooking beans in a pressure cooker here, and why this will be a game changer for y’all going forward!
+I had never ever bought a bag of peas or beans at the store in a bag because I would have no idea what to do with them.
+Sounded way too complicated, until I got this machine.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!